ritchie46/ritchievink.com/content/post/arima.md

         self.fit(x, y)
         return self.predict(x)
 ```
 Above we have defined a scikit-learn stylish class that can perform linear regression.
 We train by applying the `fit` method.
-If we also want to train the model with an intercept, we add ones as features.
+If we also want to train the model with an intercept, we add ones to the feature matrix.
 This will result in a constant shift when applying $\beta X$.

 With the short intermezzo in place, we can finally define the partial autocorrelation function and plot the results.